icaros-usc/pyribs/README.md

 ## Installation

-pyribs supports Python 3.9 and above.
+Pyribs supports Python 3.9 and above.
 The vast majority of users can install pyribs by running:

 ```bash